francabrera/ibmqx-user-guides/rst/full-user-guide/002-The_Weird_and_Wonderful_World_of_the_Qubit/001-The_Quantum_Bit_(Qubit).rst

 What we have described here is the abstract notion of a qubit.
-The prototype quantum computer you interact with in the IBM Q experience uses a physical type of qubit called a *superconducting transmon qubit*, which is made from superconducting materials such as niobium and aluminum, patterned on a silicon substrate.
+The prototype quantum computer you interact with in the IBM Q Experience uses a physical type of qubit called a *superconducting transmon qubit*, which is made from superconducting materials such as niobium and aluminum, patterned on a silicon substrate.
 Physically, for this superconducting qubit to behave as the abstract